 - We advise you to exercise a high degree of caution in Rwanda because of the threat of violence and criminal activity.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- We advise you to reconsider your need to travel to within 10 kilometres of the border with the Democratic Republic of the Congo (DRC), because of the volatile and unpredictable security situation in this region.
-There is a persistent risk that armed militias operating in DRC may cross the border into Rwanda.
+- We advise you to reconsider your need to travel to within 10 kilometres of the border with the Democratic Republic of the Congo (DRC), because of the volatile security situation in this region.
+There is an ongoing threat of armed militias operating in the DRC crossing the border into Rwanda.

-- We advise you to reconsider your need to travel to the areas bordering Burundi because of the possibility of banditry and conflict between government forces and armed groups.
+- We advise you to reconsider your need to travel to within 10 kilometres of the border with Burundi because of the possibility of banditry and conflict between government forces and armed groups.
 This includes the portion of the Nyungwe Forest National Park bordering Burundi.